yt-project/yt/doc/source/visualizing/plots.rst

 matplotlib configuration for a given environment, however it defaults to a basic renderer.
 To utilize interactive plots in matplotlib supported environments, simply call the ``set_interactivity()`` function.
-Below is an example in a jupyter notebook environment:
+Below is an example in a jupyter notebook environment, but the same command should work in other environments as well:

 .. code-block:: python
    %matplotlib notebook
    import yt
-   yt.set_interactivity()
+   yt.toggle_interactivity()

 .. _simple-inspection: